Acceleratio/docs-sqlmanager/get-to-know-syskit-sql-manager/best-practices.md

 __Database Files__: Database files and transaction logs should not be on the primary drive; they should be on separate drives.

+__Databases Without Owners__: The report shows all databases without owners.

 __Simple Recovery Model__: Use the FULL or BULK-LOGGED recovery model when dealing with production servers.

 __Virtual Log File Count__: Too many virtual log files can cause transaction log backups to slow down and can also slow down database recovery and, in extreme cases, even affect insert/update/delete performance.